TechCeo/leetcode-masterlog/medium/36_valid_sudoku.md

 🔗 [View on LeetCode](https://leetcode.com/problems/valid-sudoku/)

-You are given a 9 x 9 Sudoku board...

 ## Problem summary:
 Validate a 9x9 Sudoku board to ensure that no number is repeated in any row, column, or 3x3 sub-box.